 A motion to reconsider may be proper when you think the immigration made a mistake about the law or facts in your case or if there has been a change in the law that affects the judge’s decision.
 This motion does not involve introducing new facts or evidence but instead is based on the existing record.
 You have 30 days from an immigration judge’s final administrative order to file this motion.
 Generally speaking, you are entitled to file just one of these motions.

 Deportation (removal) hearings are conducted before immigration judges in the Executive Office for Immigration Review.
 Adverse decisions can be appealed to the Board of Immigration Appeals, and where grounds exist, you can get into federal court to have a panel of federal judges overturn your final order of removal.
 We’ll take your case to the 11th Circuit Court of Appeals in Atlanta if necessary to fight your deportation.

 Get Skilled and Dedicated Deportation Defense in Tifton and Atlanta

 In criminal cases, the burden is on the government to prove you committed the charged offense.
 Removal is a civil proceeding, and the burden is on you to prove why you shouldn’t be deported.
 You can’t rely on poking holes in the government’s weak arguments to prove your case.
 You need strong evidence and sound arguments from an experienced immigration lawyer who knows the law and knows how to defend your rights.

-If you are facing deportation or removal proceedings in South Georgia, call the Tifton immigration law office of Shirazi Immigration Law at 404-523-3611 for a free consultation with a skilled and knowledgeable deportation defense attorney.
+If you are facing deportation or removal proceedings in South Georgia, call the Moultrie immigration law office of Shirazi Immigration Law at 404-523-3611 for a consultation with a skilled and knowledgeable deportation defense attorney.